Skip to content

 Section titled “transcription_settings is replaced as a whole”

-To clear transcription_settings — either to remove hints already set on a Notetaker, or to override hints inherited from a calendar on a single event — send transcription_settings as either null or {}.
-The two are equivalent: both remove inherited language hints and return the Notetaker to normal automatic language detection.
+To clear transcription_settings, whether to remove settings already on a Notetaker or to override settings inherited from a calendar on a single event, send transcription_settings as either null or {}.
+The two are equivalent: both remove inherited language and keyword hints and return the Notetaker to default transcription behavior.

 {